Dimension theory of Non-Autonomous iterated function systems: Box-counting dimensions of non-autonomous affine sets

 and it implies that $\overline{\dim}_{\rm B} E \leq s_0<s$.
 Since $s$ is chosen arbitrarily, we have that

 and the conclusion holds.

 \end{proof}

-To prove that $s^*$ is the lower bound of upper box dimension, we need the following technical lemma which gives a sufficient condition for the upper box dimension of $E$. \begin{lem} Let $E$ be the self-affine Moran set given by ~\eqref{attractor}.
+To prove that $s^*$ is the lower bound of upper box dimension, we need the following technical lemma which gives a sufficient condition for the upper box dimension of $E$. \begin{lem} Let $E$ be the non-autonomous affine set given by ~\eqref{attractor}.
 Suppose that there exists an increasing sequence $\{s_n\}_{n=1}^\infty$ convergent to $s^*$ and a sequence $\{c_n>0\}_{n=1}^\infty$ such that for each integer $n>0$,

 for all $\epsilon>0$.
 Then $\overline{\dim}_{\rm B} E = s^*$. \end{lem}

 \begin{proof} Since $\{s_n\}_{n=1}^\infty$ is increasing and convergent to $s^*$, we assume that $s_n $ is non-integral such that $m-1<s_n<s^*\leq m$ for some integer $m$.
 By the definition of $s^*$ and $\Sigma^*(s_n, \epsilon)$, we have that